Display advertising has been around for over 20 years, but many advertisers are asking themselves if it’s still worth investing in.

 When it comes to measuring the performance of an acquisition campaign, there’s a simple way of looking at it.
 How much money did you invest and how much did you get out of it?

-And while at a glance you may feel like the costs are way higher than the gains, there’s one more factor left to weigh in – customer lifetime value (CLV).
+And while at first glance you may feel like the costs are way higher than the gains, there’s one more factor left to weigh in – Customer Lifetime Value (CLV).

 Let’s say you own a gambling website.

-While a new user may spend $50 and then leave your website for good, another one may gamble $20 on a daily basis.
+While a new user may spend $200 and then leave your website forever, another one may gamble $20 on a daily basis.
 Over time, this can amount to thousands of dollars, making them a far more valuable customer.

 As long as your CPA<CLV, you’re in the clear.